Australia-Korea Foundation Scholarship Program

 - he/she is aware of and understands the conditions of a student visa that includes limitations on work whilst in Korea

 - he/she will agree to participate in an alumni association of the Australia–Korea Foundation Scholarship Program.

-Written references and academic transcripts can be uploaded to the application form.
-If you have any questions, please contact: email@example.com
+Written references, academic transcripts and other supporting documentation can be uploaded to the application form.
+If you have any questions, please contact: firstname.lastname@example.org

 Travel grants offered to graduate/postgraduate researchers to undertake field work or a program of study in Korea, with preference given to those that have an identified host university or partner organisation in Korea.